List of Star Wars: Knights of the Old Republic characters

-This is a list of characters appearing in the video games Star Wars: Knights of the Old Republic (2003) and Star Wars Knights of the Old Republic II: The Sith Lords (2004).
+The video games Star Wars: Knights of the Old Republic (2003) and Star Wars Knights of the Old Republic II: The Sith Lords (2004) features a large cast of characters noted for its diversity and is the subject of significant discussion from gaming magazines and websites.

 The main and player character of the first game is Revan, and the main and player character of the second game is the Jedi Exile.
 Both can be either a human male or a human female.
-Various other characters join the player's party and becoming controllable,with a maximum of three characters at a time.
+Various other characters join the player's party and become controllable, with a maximum of three characters at a time.

 Concept and creation

 Chris Avellone, the lead designer of The Sith Lords, has said that "a core part of what made KOTOR I so great was the story and your companions, and that was our intention in the sequel as well", and has also said that he thought that the characters and voice-acting were some of the key strengths of The Sith Lords, and said that they got a lot of help and support from LucasArts in the voice-acting and sound department.
 Avellone stated that in some cases, the characters turned out "better than we thought they would be".
 According to Avellone, while "there was some stuff we wanted to add", overall they "got almost everything we wanted in there".
 Avellone has said he has been surprised by the positive feedback of some of the characters.